How Much Does It Cost to Start Up a New Law Practice?

 Don’t overlook the value of a website for your business.
 Plan on purchasing a website domain that is unique and specific to your practice.
 You’ll likely want to hire a professional to set it up to create a good first impression for potential clients.
 And finally, get in front of potential clients by advertising.
 Google Ads can increase your chances of ranking higher on a potential client’s Google search results while more traditional routes like radio, print, or outdoor advertising bring visibility through other mediums.

 An often over-looked component of start-up costs for a new law practice is the bookkeeping and finances.
 Most attorneys believe they can keep up with the “books” on their own only to find out a year or so later that the time and expertise needed is taking away from their ability to generate revenue.
 There are a multitude of CPA and fractional CFO companies that cater to young companies.
 Take advantage of these groups.
 Let them monitor your debit and credits while you focus on your practice.

 Likewise, when your law practice is geared up to gain new business, you shouldn’t be spending your valuable time filing papers, updating calendars, and setting important reminders.
 Carve out a portion of the budget for an administrative assistant to focus on the organizational and administrative tasks.
 It will be well worth your while to have a helpful hand in the office when your practice takes off.
 An administrative assistant also provides the ability to make a great first impressions to clients when they visit.

 Get Your Firm Off the Ground

-While this is simply an overview of expenses associated with starting a new law practice, our team of lenders at PlainsCapital is well-equipped to answer any specific questions you have related to your new practice.
+While this is simply an overview of the start-up costs for a new law practice, our team of lenders at PlainsCapital is well-equipped to answer any specific questions you have related to your new practice.
 Reach out to a representative today at 866-762-8392 to start the conversation.